adon-cloudcannon/landing-page-test/src/collections/site-pages/gdpr.md

 ## **Data processing addendum**

-**APPLICATION OF THIS ADDENDUM**<br><br>**​​​​​1.1**&nbsp;This Data Processing Addendum, including its Schedules (Addendum) forms part of our Terms of Use at https://cloudcannon.com/terms/ (Terms), and applies if the Processing (as defined below) of Data (as defined in the Terms) is governed by EU/UK Data Protection Laws (as defined below).<br><br>**1\.2**&nbsp;If this Addendum applies, this Addendum forms part of the Terms between us and you (as defined in the Terms) and sets out the parties’ agreement in relation to the processing of Personal Data (as defined below) in accordance with Applicable Data Protection Laws (as defined below).<br><br>**1\.3**&nbsp;We are located in New Zealand, which has been determined provides adequate protection for the purposes of:<br><br>**a.** Article 45 of the GDPR by the European Commission; and
+**APPLICATION OF THIS ADDENDUM**<br><br>​​​​​1.1 This Data Processing Addendum, including its Schedules (Addendum) forms part of our Terms of Use at https://cloudcannon.com/terms/ (Terms), and applies if the Processing (as defined below) of Data (as defined in the Terms) is governed by EU/UK Data Protection Laws (as defined below).<br><br>1\.2 If this Addendum applies, this Addendum forms part of the Terms between us and you (as defined in the Terms) and sets out the parties’ agreement in relation to the processing of Personal Data (as defined below) in accordance with Applicable Data Protection Laws (as defined below).<br><br>1\.3 We are located in New Zealand, which has been determined provides adequate protection for the purposes of:<br><br>a.
+Article 45 of the GDPR by the European Commission; and

-**b**. section 17A of the UK Data Protection Act 1918 by the UK Government.&nbsp;&nbsp;
+b. section 17A of the UK Data Protection Act 1918 by the UK Government.&nbsp;&nbsp;

-**1\.4** However, as part of the Service, we may also transmit Personal Data to third countries which are not the subject of an adequacy determination by the European Commission and/or the UK Government.&nbsp; To provide you with additional assurance as to our data protection commitments, this Addendum includes Standard Contractual Clauses (as defined below), which are pre-signed by us.&nbsp; If our Processing of Personal Data is subject to EU/UK Data Protection Laws and you would like to opt in to the Standard Contractual Clauses, please complete the necessary details, countersign the Standard Contractual Clauses, and return a counter-signed copy to us at [privacy@cloudcannon.com](mailto:privacy@cloudcannon.com).&nbsp;
+1\.4 However, as part of the Service, we may also transmit Personal Data to third countries which are not the subject of an adequacy determination by the European Commission and/or the UK Government.&nbsp; To provide you with additional assurance as to our data protection commitments, this Addendum includes Standard Contractual Clauses (as defined below), which are pre-signed by us.&nbsp; If our Processing of Personal Data is subject to EU/UK Data Protection Laws and you would like to opt in to the Standard Contractual Clauses, please complete the necessary details, countersign the Standard Contractual Clauses, and return a counter-signed copy to us at [privacy@cloudcannon.com](mailto:privacy@cloudcannon.com).&nbsp;

-**1\.5&nbsp;**In the case of inconsistency between this Addendum (including the Standard Contractual Clauses, if applicable) and the Terms, this Addendum prevails to the extent of that inconsistency.&nbsp; Otherwise, all terms and conditions set out in the Terms apply to this Addendum.
+1\.5**&nbsp;**In the case of inconsistency between this Addendum (including the Standard Contractual Clauses, if applicable) and the Terms, this Addendum prevails to the extent of that inconsistency.&nbsp; Otherwise, all terms and conditions set out in the Terms apply to this Addendum.

 **2\.
 INTERPRETATION**

-**2\.1&nbsp;**Unless the context requires otherwise:
+2\.1**&nbsp;**Unless the context requires otherwise:

-**a.** capitalized terms used, but not defined, in this Addendum will have the meanings given to them in the Applicable Data Protection Laws (or, if not defined in the Applicable Data Protection Laws, given to them in the Terms);&nbsp;
+a. ** ** capitalized terms used, but not defined, in this Addendum will have the meanings given to them in the Applicable Data Protection Laws (or, if not defined in the Applicable Data Protection Laws, given to them in the Terms);&nbsp;

-**b.&nbsp;**the rules of interpretation set out in the Terms apply to this Addendum; and
+b.**&nbsp;**the rules of interpretation set out in the Terms apply to this Addendum; and

-**c.&nbsp;**references to *paragraphs* are references to the paragraphs in this Addendum.
+c.**&nbsp;**references to *paragraphs* are references to the paragraphs in this Addendum.

-**2\.2&nbsp;**In this Addendum:&nbsp;
+2\.2**&nbsp;**In this Addendum:&nbsp;

 *Applicable Data Protection Laws* means EU/UK Data Protection Laws and the NZ Privacy Act 2020